Our Pillars of Conservation

 We apply the concept of sustainability at all tiers.
 On the environmental level, we focus on reducing and avoiding the depletion of natural resources and the preserving biodiversity to maintain an ecological balance.
 At a project level, the facilities and operations are planned to minimise any negative impacts.
 Most of the projects recycle waste, including greywater, recyclable items (tins, plastic, paper) and compost for the organic food gardens.
 Produce from these food gardens is used in our kitchens and communities.
 Some projects even have indigenous tree nurseries, the trees being used for environmental restoration.

 In the broader scope, our approach is to achieve sustainability of the projects themselves.
 Projects, in time are ideally managed by the local community following the training and upskilling over the early years.
 We then continue to provide opportunities not only for employment but also for entrepreneurial endeavours.
 A great example lies in our Conserving Black Rhinos project at the Nakavango Conservation Centre in Victoria Falls, Zimbabwe.
 Led by our current director, the programme was developed from the ground up, then staffed.
 Staff received on the job training from housekeeping to safari guiding.
 The doors opened in 2013 to volunteers.
 By the end of 2015, we were able to pull back completely from providing operations and management support, with our partnership continuing purely on a volunteer recruitment basis.
 To this day, most of the original staff are still thriving at Nakavango.
-The most recent project our team is operating after developing it is Conserving Biodiversity in Mauritius.
-Here, volunteers assist with reforestation, coral reef restoration, turtle monitoring, reserve management and the conservation of rare and endemic species found only on this tropical island.

 It is education on which the other three pillars depend.
 Ecosystem conservation and restoration rely on the expertise of biologists, ecologists, zoologists, veterinarians and the like.
 At the community level, education is a tool of empowerment.
 We work to help ensure access for children to basic education, improve environmental awareness of the locally key issues, host workshops aimed at exploring the different perspectives in search of the best solutions, and work with education partners to provide bursaries to promising students.
 Usually, these bursaries are aimed at the hospitality industry, resulting in graduates being offered internships and later employment at game lodges or camps in their area.
 This serves to keep the bread-winners in their local community, uplifting the community further.